"Like" Dog is Family K9 Training for special offers, training tips, announcements and more!

 Further adding to Denise’s fun are a wonderful, supportive husband, an active toddler, and three cats who are also subjected to clicker training.
 There are also four chickens, two goats, and four steers who have been known to be clicked and treated on occasion as well.

-We designed our basic behaviors classes to meet the needs of today's active family lifestyle.
+We designed our "Basic Behaviors" class to meet the needs of today's active family lifestyle.
 Gone are the days of having a rigid schedule for classes.
 With our system, you purchases a block of classes, six per block, and you can attend a class when it meets your needs.
-For the classes to be effective for you and your dog, we ask that you use the classes within 10 weeks.
-This way, if you cannot make a Monday class, for example, you can come to class on Wednesday night instead as long as you let us know in advance.
+For the class to be effective for you and your dog, we ask that you use your 6 classes within 10 weeks.
+This way, if you cannot make a Tuesday class, for example, you can come to class on Wednesday night instead as long as you let us know in advance.
 If you have a vacation scheduled, no problem, just join us when you get back.
 With this system, you can start and/or end at any time.
 You can come twice per week if you and your dog are making great progress.
 No more waiting for classes to start in 5 weeks!

 You no longer have to forfeit classes because you could not make it for some reason.
 The only way to forfeit classes is if you do not finish within 6 months, or you sign up for a class and do not give us a 24 hour notice that you cannot be there.